DarkSplash/python-sharepoint-file-manager/README.md

   - `AUTHORITY_URL` - Your authority URL contains your Tenant ID concatenated at the end, which is a unique identifier for your entire Microsoft 365 organization/company.
 If this gets leaked, there is really nothing you can do other than recreate your entire Microsoft 365 space or possibly contact Microsoft support to change your Tenant ID, although I have no idea if that's even possible.
   - `M365_USERNAME`, `M365_PASSWORD`, & `MFA_SECRET` - These three variables make up your login credentials.
 Pretty self explanatory, if these are shared/stolen/lost, others can login to the account that this script uses.
   - `CLIENT_ID` - Client ID's are unique identifiers for Azure App Registrations, and while these are much easier to remake (delete and recreate the Azure App), they still are an integral portion of the token generation process.
 However, tokens can only be made with a combination of Client ID + Authority URL + User Credentials, so unless a major data breach has occurred, you shouldn't realistically need to worry about malicious API calls from tokens.
   - `M365_DRIVE_ID` - Your Drive ID is a unique ID associated with your SharePoint/OneDrive/Teams drive.
-While this is a unique value per drive, it is useless without a token or the ability to log in to an account that has access to that drive, and can be remade by creating a new drive.
+While this is a unique value per drive, it is useless without a token or the ability to log in to an account that has access to that drive and can be remade by creating a new drive.
   - `M365_FOLDER_PATH` & `M365_FILENAME` - These two variables are pretty innocent as they store the path to the file you want to download and the filename after it has been downloaded respectively.
 Not really important unless the folder path or filename contains sensitive information.
 - I purposefully have not included a blank msal_config.env file in this repo and have blacklisted all .env files in the .gitignore except for the sample in an attempt to keep your msal_config.env file off of GitHub.
 Ideally, if you do want to back up your msal_config.env file, you would do it on a different platform than GitHub or at least make a separate private repo to store the file in.
 You can always just fork this project and remove the line from .gitignore, but I would highly advise against storing your msal_config.env file in the same repo as the script.
 </details>